Distorted-Dundar/SITE-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 - Making the user select the type of sound they can choose
 - Creating a melody they already know although this may be dificult as you would need 12 musical notes
+- Trying to center the buttons despite changing the broswers display, I researched but I still dont know how to dynamically resize my buttons.